mbonaker/lol-generator/README.md

 # get the 'interesting' data without 'win'
 interesting_data = data.interesting_without_win

-# only use the first half of that 'known - win' data
+# only use the first half of that 'interesting - win' data
 interesting_first_half = np.array_split(interesting_data, 2)[0]

 # other available data partitions are these: